-Three British men, including two former soldiers, have been badly injured in a Dakar Rally crash.
+Three British men, including two former soldiers, have been badly injured in a crash in South America, as they were taking part in what is billed as the world's toughest rally.

 The support vehicle the three team men were travelling in during the Dakar Rally was involved in a head-on collision in Peru which is believed to have left two other people dead.